lilliniunni/Film-and-Social-Media/README.md

 Once you have the server set up, simply go to the address that you have created.
 In this case, you would want to type `localhost:8080` in your browser.

-From there, you can start clicking on each individual project and browse the `.html` files to view the visualizations.
+From there, you can browse the `.html` files to view the visualizations.

 ## Disclaimer